Coniler Smart Hearing Aid/Hearing Amplifier for $48

 AlphabetDeal offers the Colgate Premier Extra Clean Toothbrush 18-Pack for $10.99.
 Coupon code "DEALNEWS" cuts that to $9.34.
 With free shipping, that's tied with our October mention, $51 off list, and the lowest price we could find.
 Buy Now at AlphabetDeal

-Assuming you'll use the Kohl's Cash, that's $10 per toothbrush and the lowest price we've seen.
-(It's the best deal for two now by $44.)
-Buy Now at Kohl's
+Although it's just a little more at some local stores, it's $4 off list and will ship to Prime members for free here.
+Buy Now at Amazon

-That's that's the lowest price we could find for this quantity by $40.
-Buy Now at Supplement Hunt
+That's $46 off and the lowest price we could find.
+Buy Now at Amazon

 Sign In or Register